GTJuniorDesign0100-2020/anti-malarial-MCMC-bayesian-algorithm/api/API.md

 ```

 **Potential Errors:**
--   `400` - Could mean that no input file was provided, or that an invalid number of iterations as given
+-   `400` - No input file was provided, or an invalid number of iterations was given
 -   `413` - The provided file was too large to be processed
 -   `415` - The provided file wasn't a `.csv` file